DataDog/integrations-core/sap_hana/README.md

 #### Prepare HANA

 To query certain views, specific privileges must be granted to the chosen HANA monitoring user.
+For more information, see [Granting privileges](#granting-privileges).

 ##### User creation